- Chic looks

 Every Telluride comes standard with active safety tech such as automatic emergency braking with pedestrian detection, blind-spot monitors, active lane control, and adaptive cruise control.
 High-trim versions offer a few more goodies such as a blind-spot camera that displays in the instrument cluster and automatic high-beam headlights.

-The 2020 Kia Telluride costs around $32,700 to start, The well-equipped Telluride EX strikes us as a good value at around $40,200 with all-wheel drive, leather upholstery, upgraded infotainment, and a sunroof.
+The well-equipped Telluride EX strikes us as a good value at around $40,200 with all-wheel drive, leather upholstery, upgraded infotainment, and a sunroof.

 2020 Kia Telluride